Azure/azure-powershell/src/Compute/Compute/help/New-AzDiskConfig.md

 ```

 ### -SkuName
 Specifies the Sku name of the storage account.
-Available values are Standard_LRS, Premium_LRS, StandardSSD_LRS, and UltraSSD_LRS.
+Available values are Standard_LRS, Premium_LRS, StandardSSD_LRS, and UltraSSD_LRS, Premium_ZRS and StandardSSD_ZRS.
 UltraSSD_LRS can only be used with Empty value for CreateOption parameter.

 ```yaml
 Type: System.String